Polariton-Enhanced Exciton Transport: Exciton Transport

-Figure \ref{fig:NvX}(a) shows the relative populations for different ranges of in-plane momentum as the real-space filter is swept across the pump spot.
-This particular figure corresponds to polaritons moving only in the +x-direction because of our choice of the range of collection angles.
-As expected for motion in this direction, the total number of ``normal'' polaritons below the inflection point in $k_\parallel$ peaks on the positive side of the pump spot.
-The relative number of polaritons with momentum above the inflection point peaks closer to the pump spot, but is broader overall.
-One feature to note is that there is asymmetry around the peak, with higher relative counts on the left side compared to the polaritons below the inflection, corresponding to back-scattered particles moving back toward the pump spot.
-This population of backward-moving, highly excitonic polaritons is visible in Figure \ref{fig:NvK}(a) and is discussed below.
 As mentioned above, we consider all of the emission from above the inflection to be part of the bottleneck exciton population.
-These bottleneck excitons, even at the resonant point for $k_\parallel = 0$, have photonic fractions no greater than 0.29, and are often undetected, e.g., in experiments like Ref.~\onlinecite{SunNatPhys2017}, due to their high emission angle ($\gtrsim20^\circ$).
-We note, however, that as seen in Figure~\ref{fig:NvX}(a), the population of these high-momenta bottleneck exciton-polaritons is comparable to that of the entire thermalized population at low momentum.
+These bottleneck excitons, even at the resonant point for $k_\| = 0$, have excitonic fractions of at least 0.70, and are often undetected, e.g., in experiments like Ref.~\onlinecite{SunNatPhys2017}, due to their high emission angle ($\gtrsim20^\circ$).
+We note, however, that as seen in Figure~\ref{fig:NvX}(a), the population of these high-momenta bottleneck excitons is comparable to that of the entire thermalized population at low momentum.
 Although the occupation of these high-energy states is strongly suppressed in equilibrium by the Boltzmann factor $e^{-\Delta/k_BT}$, the well-known polariton bottleneck effect \cite{Askary1985} prevents full thermalization due to the suppressed phonon emission rate for excitons in these states.
 At higher densities, stimulated collisional effects can thermalize the polariton gas much more effectively \cite{Deng2010}; the experiments reported here were performed with excitation intensities well below the critical density threshold $P_{\rm thres}$ for Bose-Einstein condensation of polaritons, so that such collisional thermalization is suppressed, similar to the low-density conditions of Ref.~\onlinecite{SunNatPhys2017}.